Type of Organization

 |Group Stability||Very Stable|

 Also known as the Shadow Mages and the Shadow Council.
-This is a small, but powerful group of sorcerers shrouded in myth and legend.
-Very little is known about them beyond rumor and hearsay.
+This is a small, but powerful group of sorcerers that operate within the Citadel and serve Queen Sillar.
+They are the "official" state-sanctioned wizard's guild of the Citadel.
+Very little is known about them outside of the Citadel.
+Even within the walls of the Citadel they are secretive and somewhat shrouded in mystery.
 There are only twenty four Black Sorcerers and these men and women are the elite spell casters of Duthelm.
 Each is a master of sorcery, an archmage.
 It is believed that each specializes in a specific type of magic, though the exact hierarchy of their group can only be guessed at.
-It is said that the Black Sorcerers control all magic within Duthelm and that Queen Sillar herself is counseled by them on magical matters.
+It is said that the Black Sorcerers control all magic within the Citadel and Duthelm and that Queen Sillar herself is counseled by them on magical matters.
 They can be easily recognized by their black robes and deep hoods.
 They are intelligent, resourceful and speak with authority.
 They are used to being obeyed.
+This group occupies the entire 21st floor of the Citadel.

 This group was founded in 2142 CY by an arch-mage named Sargran.
 He was responsible for instituting the founding principles and philosophies of this group.
 He was also the master who tutored the first generation of Black Sorcerers.
-Sargran was obsessed with magical power and pursued it without regard to morality or ethics.
-This caused no end of conflict between him and the authorities of Carrikos.
-Finally in 2130 CY, he was banished from Carrikos.
-He moved into a ruined Irenni castle in the mountains on the border of Carrikos and Duthelm.
+Sargran was originally Carrikosian by birth.
+He grew up in Arcanum and studied magic there.
+He served the Syndicate for years.
+However, Sargran was obsessed with magical power and pursued it without regard to morality or ethics.
+He also studied chaos sorcery, which it outlawed in Carrikos because it is considered "unnatural".
+These academic pursuits caused no end of conflict between him and the authorities of Carrikos.
+Finally in 2130 CY, he was arrested, tried and banished from Carrikos.
+Sargran eventually settled in a ruined Irenni castle in the mountains on the border of Carrikos and Duthelm and made a home there..

 In 2135, he was invited by Heparus, the current reigning monarch of Duthelm, to join the nation of Duthelm and serve him.
-Sargran accepted and spend the remaining years of his life as the chief magical authority in Duthelm.
-It was in Duthelm that he founded the Black Sorcerers.
+Sargran accepted and spent the remaining years of his life as the chief magical authority in Duthelm.
+In Duthelm, he was allowed to pursue any branch of magical study without limits.
+It is believed by some historians that Sargran mastered chaos magic and was able to wield both traditional magic and chaos sorcery, fusing them together.
+If this is true, he is the only known wizard in history to have that ability.
+It is argued that wielding both types of magic is the reason why he was so powerful.
+It was in Duthelm that Sargran founded the Black Sorcerers.
 During the final years of his life, he wrote many great books, conducted research, trained the Black Sorcerers and created many impressive artifacts for Duthelm.
 His greatest creation was the Shrine of Lost Souls.

 The Black Sorcerers conduct continuous experiments and work on a variety of research projects.
 Either singly or in small groups, these wizards devise new spells, enchant magic items and generally work to increase the magical arsenal of Duthelm and their own personal power.
 Every significant magical achievement of Duthelm is attributable to this group.
-It was the Black Sorcerers that summoned the demon lord Draxorith (and the founder of this group that created the Avisarr gem).
+It was the Black Sorcerers that summoned the demon lord Draxorith.
 It was the Black Sorcerers that brought the xorians into this realm.
 Recent reports indicate that the Black Sorcerers are currently working on some sort of metamagic weapon.
 That is, a weapon that would disrupt the magical abilities of an enemy while leaving their own magic intact.

 The Black Sorcerers are allied with other Citadel based groups and work directly for the government of Duthelm.
 They are opposed by various mage groups in Carrikos and by the Rukemian empire.